subsquid/docs/docs/sdk/tutorials/bayc/step-one-indexing-transfers.md

 ## Configuring the data filters

 A "squid processor" is the Node.js process and the [object that powers it](/sdk/overview/).
-Together they are responsible for retrieving filtered blockchain data from a specialized data lake (a [Subsquid Network](/subsquid-network/overview) dataset), transforming it and saving the result to a destination of choice.
+Together they are responsible for retrieving filtered blockchain data from a specialized data lake (a [Subsquid Network](/subsquid-network/overview) gateway), transforming it and saving the result to a destination of choice.
 To configure the processor (object) to retrieve the `Transfer` events of the BAYC token contract, we initialize it like this:
 ```typescript title="src/processor.ts"
 // ...
 import * as bayc from './abi/bayc'